Jchea15/gpages/README.md

    2. `jupyter nbconvert --output-dir . --to html notebooks/olives-model.ipynb`
 4. Copy `oldondex.html` from `gpages` to `index.html` in `testgpages`
 5. Commit and push
-6. Go to the hithub user interface for settings and enable a website on the `master` branch of `testgpages`.
+6. Go to the github user interface for settings and enable a website on the `master` branch of `testgpages`.
 7. Go to `https://username.github.io/testgpages/index.html` to see your website

 ## Web Site Version 2